 IEEE 802 LMSC respectfully asks TRAI not to put any spectrum in the upper 6 GHz band (including 6425 MHz to 6725 MHz and 7025 MHz to 7125 MHz) to auction for IMT in the forthcoming auction.

 Instead, IEEE 802 LMSC strongly recommends that the entire 6 GHz frequency band, including the upper 6 GHz band (6425 MHz to 7125 MHz), be made available for delicensed use rather than being reserved for exclusive licensed services or auctioned.
-Making the entire 6 GHz band available for delicensed access now by authorizing low power indoor operation across the upper 6 GHz band will provide significant public benefits to your nation by enabling the rapid adoption of next-generation wireless technologies, fostering a broad innovation ecosystem, and supporting the increasing demand for high-capacity, low-latency connectivity across multiple sectors.
+Making the entire 6 GHz band available for delicensed access now by authorizing low power indoor operation across the upper 6 GHz band will provide significant public benefits to your nation by enabling the rapid adoption of readily available next-generation wireless technologies, fostering a broad innovation ecosystem, and supporting the increasing demand for high-capacity, low-latency connectivity across multiple sectors.
+Wi-Fi 7 products, based on the IEEE Std 802.11be-2024 technologies, supporting 320 MHz channels are now prominent in the global market.
+According to a recent report from the Wi-Fi Alliance, hundreds of millions of Wi-Fi 7 devices have shipped globally since 2024 with this number expected to exceed 2.1 billion by 2028.

-The expansion of delicensed spectrum in the 6 GHz band is essential for the continued growth of advanced Wi-Fi (Wi-Fi 6, Wi-Fi 6E, Wi-Fi 7, and Wi-Fi 8 in the future), which is critical for delivering gigabit speeds and reliable wireless connectivity in homes, enterprises, and public spaces.
-Recent industry analyses underscore that delicensed 6 GHz access is instrumental in supporting bandwidth-intensive applications-including telehealth, remote work, industrial automation, and high-definition streaming-while also relieving congestion on the legacy delicensed bands (i.e., 2.4 GHz and 5 GHz).
+The expansion of delicensed spectrum in the 6 GHz band is essential for the continued growth of advanced Wi-Fi (Wi-Fi 6E, Wi-Fi 7, and Wi-Fi 8 in the future), which is critical for delivering gigabit speeds and reliable wireless connectivity in homes, enterprises, and public spaces.
+Recent industry analyses underscore that delicensed 6 GHz access is instrumental in supporting bandwidth-intensive applications-including telehealth, remote work, industrial automation, and high-definition streaming while also relieving congestion on the legacy delicensed bands (i.e., 2.4 GHz and 5 GHz).

 Full allocation of the untruncated 1200 MHz spectrum also unlocks new opportunities for Fixed Wireless Access (FWA), allowing providers to deliver high-speed broadband to underserved and rural communities where traditional wired infrastructure may not be economically feasible.
-Studies from 2024 demonstrate that FWA deployments using delicensed 6 GHz spectrum can significantly reduce the digital divide and accelerate universal broadband coverage.
+Multiple manufacturers provide 6 GHz Standard Power Wi-Fi based FWA solutions in the US and Canada which proves that FWA deployments using delicensed 6 GHz spectrum can significantly reduce the digital divide and accelerate universal broadband coverage.

 Hybrid spectrum sharing models where delicensed technologies such as Wi-Fi are prioritized for indoor environments and licensed IMT services are focused on outdoor mobile broadband are emerging as practical and efficient approaches.
 This flexible model promotes coexistence, maximizes the utility of the band, and aligns with global regulatory trends.
 For example, UK Ofcom actively works on the sharing of the upper 6 GHz spectrum between mobile and Wi-Fi services and preparing to enable the entire 1200 MHz spectrum for delicensed use before the end of 2025.